Ashley Peldon: Life and career

 Peldon and her sister Courtney began their careers as child actors.
 In 1988, Ashley Peldon was cast as Marah Lewis, daughter of Joshua and Reva Lewis on the daytime soap opera Guiding Light.
-Peldon received a Daytime Emmy Award nomination for her third year on the show.
+In 1991, Peldon received a Daytime Emmy Award nomination for her role on the show.

 She went on to appear in motion pictures such as The Lemon Sisters, Stella, Deceived, Drop Dead Fred, Arthur Miller's The Crucible, Ghost World and other films.
 For two years Peldon appeared on the NBC television series The Mommies, ABC television series Home Improvement and has had recurring roles on such television series as That 70s Show and The Pretender.
 Peldon starred as "spoiled actress Amy King" in MTV's comedy series Connected.

 In January 2007, Peldon graduated from Skidmore College in New York with a bachelor's degree in Child Psychology and Film.
 Her interest in child psychology originated from her dramatic role as a sexually abused child in CBS' Child of Rage when she was 7 years old.
 In February 2008, Peldon directed an Allan Heinberg play for TV Takes the Stage.
 The play starred Bonnie Somerville and Melissa Sagemiller.

 Peldon earned her master's degree in clinical psychology.
 In 2014, she was pursuing a PhD in depth psychology.